ALEX11BR/gxhk/README.md

 # gxhk

 `gxhk` is a hotkey daemon for X, something like [`sxhkd`](https://github.com/baskerville/sxhkd).
-What makes it special is the fact that it can be configured on-the-fly the same way as [`bspwm`](https://github.com/baskerville/bspwm): through a socket in which commands to bind keys, to unbind previously bound keys, or even show infos about the bound keys can be sent.
+What makes it special is the fact that it can be configured on-the-fly the same way as [`bspwm`](https://github.com/baskerville/bspwm): through a socket in which commands to bind keys, to unbind previously bound keys, or even infos about the bound keys can be sent and displayed by clients.

 ## Usage
 Hotkeys are case-insensitive, with this syntax: `modifier1-modifier2-...-key`.
 For more info on this, check [this link](https://pkg.go.dev/github.com/alex11br/xgbutil@v0.0.0-20211225011412-f2944427ac98/keybind#hdr-Key_sequence_format) of the underlaying library.
 Note that, for this moment, controling for the lock (Caps Lock) and the mod2 (Num Lock) modifiers isn't allowed.